mmc-research-group/conditional_diffusion_inverse_prediction/README.md

 ```
 Ho, J., Jain, A., & Abbeel, P. (2020).
 Denoising Diffusion Probabilistic Models. arXiv:2006.11239. https://doi.org/10.48550/arXiv.2006.11239.
 ```
+The original work is licensed under the Apache License, Version 2.0.

 ## Lisence
 This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.